nvan21/Honors-Capstone-IL-Robustness/README.md

 - RQ2: Once I have all of the policies, then I can run visualize_expert to get the data.
 I will eventually need to make something that creates tables from the data (plotter.ipynb)
 - RQ3: I'm still trying to figure out why the reward from AIRL isn't transferring to SAC.
 Maybe I should try learning with a different algorithm.
 Once I get it to work on Hopper, then I can run all of the experiments on the HPC.
 I already trained all of the SAC on the modified dynamics with the ground truth reward.
 - RQ4: This will be easy once I finish RQ3.
+- Reasons I think SAC might not be learning on

 # Action Items